Last Updated on

 Why focus is so important

 The self-help teachers also say how important it is to focus on one task or goal.
 All the greats had something in their mind that they really wanted.
 They did not let anything stop them until they got what they wanted or died trying.
 I have always thought of myself as being able to multitask, a jack-of-all-trades type of person.
 So far, it had worked out well, but I know I can do better.
 I know there are things I can improve in my business to make it run better and make more money.
 I have always thought that I knew everything about finding good deals in real estate.
 After starting this blog, I have realized that there is a whole world I have been missing in direct marketing to off-market properties.
 Instead of trying to manage five different sources of income myself, I need to delegate less important tasks to my staff and focus on the real moneymakers.
 If I can focus intently on a couple different areas of my work instead of just skimming over 50, I know I can improve my numbers significantly.
-Here is a great article on how to save time and focus better.

 Why visualizing the goal being achieved is important

 Many great athletes will tell you how important visualization is to succeed in sports.
 Great golfers visualize exactly how their shot will look before they hit it.
 Basketball players repeatedly visualize hitting the game-winning shot.
 The wealth teachers are all huge supporters of visualization.
 They say visualization will give your subconscious a clear picture of what you want and then your subconscious will do its best to make it happen.
 If you want to change your life, start visualizing how it should be every day.
 Better yet, go see, touch, and smell the things you want.
 Test-drive the car you always wanted, look at your dream home, or immerse yourself with the things you want and your subconscious will get to work.
 I wrote a ten-year dream story on exactly how I wanted my life to be.
 I described a beautiful house and in three months, I bought that house.
 I was not even planning to move and in no way thought I could afford a house like the one I have now, but it became a reality.
-Here is a full write-up on how and why buying my dream house happened so quickly.

 Using all I have learned to reach my goals

 Based on the ideas I have just discussed, I think I have a good chance of reaching 100 rental properties.
 I still do not know exactly how it will happen, but I know it will or I will find a better and more challenging goal.
 I have to train my subconscious to help me reach the goal.
 I have to be positive all the time.
 I have to think about my goals constantly and break it down into manageable pieces.
 I must have help and I have to focus more intently on my important goals.
 I also have to visualize myself already achieving my goals and having everything I want.
 Even if not all of this makes me rich, worst-case scenario, I am a positive, determined, focused person who knows exactly what he wants.
-I recently bought a Lamborghini Diablo thanks to goals and visualization.

 Breaking down big goals makes them more realistic